nonlinear-thinkering-group/hdsa2018-dat-py-ws/proposal.md

 (Technical conditions, required materials, equipment or technical support)

 - raspberry pi
+  - power supply
+  - sd card with raspian (pre-installed?).
+Doing this could take some time + you need an sd-card reader in your laptop.
+  - it's possible to work [headless](https://howtoraspberrypi.com/how-to-raspberry-pi-headless-setup/) via ssh, by using an ethernet cable (which depends if your laptop even has one), or preconfigure the wifi connection on the sd card.
 - laptop w/ Beaker Browser and dat installed
 - basic terminal knowledge